-The test specimen was a 16 gauge galvanized steel sheet 14.5" x 67.5" [368 mm x 1715 mm] onto which the Monokote[®] Type Z-106/G was spray applied at 0.528 inch [13.4 mm] in thickness.
-The specimen as sprayed was allowed to cure and dry at laboratory conditions for a period of 45 days prior to testing.
+The test specimen was a 16 gauge galvanized steel sheet 14.5" x 67.5" [368 mm x 1715 mm] onto which the Monokote[®] MK-1000 HB was spray applied at 0.75" in thickness.
+The specimen as sprayed was allowed to cure and dry at laboratory conditions for a period of 49 days prior to testing.

-- III.
-Procedure: - A. The collecting filter was dried for one hour at 120 °F [49 °C], weighed, and placed in the apparatus. - B. The specimen was placed in the duct opening so that its face and the inside face of the duct opening were flush in the same plane.
+- A. The collecting filter was dried for one hour at 120 °F [49 °C], weighed, and placed in the apparatus. - B. The specimen was placed in the duct opening so that its face and the inside face of the duct opening were flush in the same plane.
 The specimen was sealed in place using silicone rubber adhesive.
-The edges overlapped the duct opening by 2 inches [50 mm]. - C. The pitot tube was positioned 4 inches [101 mm] from the upstream edge of the specimen at the center line of the duct, and 2 inches [50 mm] below the test specimen. - D. With both filters in place, the blower was maintained at an average velocity of 1,320 ft./min. or 15.0 m.p.h.
-[402 m/min. or 24.1 Km/hr]. - E. The blower was stopped at intervals of 1, 6, and 24 hours.
-During this stoppage, the filter was removed, dried, and re-weighed.
+The edges overlapped the duct opening by 2 inches [50 mm]. - C. The pitot tube was positioned 4 inches [101 mm] from the upstream edge of the specimen at the center line of the duct, and 2 inches [50 mm] below the test specimen. - D. With both filters in place, the blower was maintained at an average velocity of 20 ft./sec [6 m/s] throughout the duration of the test.
+The blower was stopped at intervals of 1, 6, and 24 hours.
+During this stoppage, the filter was removed, dried, and re-weighed to determine the mass gain.